Return migration

 East and Horn of Africa

-In East and Horn of Africa, a total of 5,826 migrants were assisted to return from the region in 2019, representing a 38 per cent increase from 2018 (ibid.).
-The majority of the beneficiaries assisted to return were assisted from Djibouti, representing 72 per cent of the total regional caseload, or 4,220 cases.
-The second biggest host country in the region was Somalia, accounting for 12 per cent of AVRRs from the region (ibid.).
+In East and Horn of Africa, a total of 3,655 migrants were assisted to return from the region in 2023, over double the number in 2022 (1,703) and 5 per cent of the total caseload (ibid.).
+The majority of the beneficiaries (88%) assisted to return were male.
+The majority of those assisted were also from Djibouti, representing around 70 per cent of the total regional caseload, or 2,559 cases.
+The second biggest host country in the region was the United Republic of Tanzania, with approximately 12 per cent of AVRRs from the region or 448 cases (GMDAC analysis of ibid.).

 Southern Africa